50th Operations Support Squadron

 The 50th Operations Support Squadron (50 OSS) was a United States Space Force unit assigned to Space Operations Command's Space Delta 8.
 It provided operations support to the delta by leading training, intelligence operations, tactics development.
 It was headquartered at Peterson Space Force Base, Colorado.
+For most of the squadron's existence, it was at Schriever AFB under the 50th Operations Group.

 The squadron was inactivated on 8 February 2022 prior to the activation of the 8th Combat Training Squadron.